damienleroux/react-grid-layout-builder/README.md

 - [ ] Provide an editor for not-responsive grid layout
 - [x] Provide an editor based on material UI (thanks to [@nywooz](https://github.com/nywooz))
 - [ ] Have the materia-ui demo working without bootstrap css (fix css grid)
-- [x] Save or load a custom layout
+- [x] Save & load the current custom layout in local storage
+- [ ] download the current layout & upload a custom one